Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 - `unset` - remove a variable

 - `declare`
+	- set a new variable
+		- `declare KEY VALUE`
 	- `-p <variable>` - printing list of variables

-- `type` - gives you type of a utility/program/executable
+- `type` - gives you type of utility/program/executable
 	- `-a` - prints all info (home, type, hashed/nonhashed)
 	- internal build-in command
 		- `type type` -> `type is a shell builtdin`